test-kitchen/test-kitchen/docs/content/docs/drivers/dokken.md

 }
 ```

-Some containers require the ip6table_filter kernel module to be loaded on the host system or ip6tables will not dunction on the container (Centos 7 for example).
+Some containers require the ip6table_filter kernel module to be loaded on the host system or ip6tables will not function on the container (Centos 7 for example).
 To check if the module is loaded use the command

 ```shell
 sudo lsmod | grep ip6table_filter